xareelee/XAspect/README.md

 It provides macros and APIs for **binding your aspect implementation to the target Objective-C methods whether you have the source implementation or not, even the Apple's SDK!**

 XAspect decouples the aspect logic (or [cross-cutting concerns]) from your project and encapsulates those aspects into separated aspect files.
-Once the program is loaded, XAspect will automatically merge those patches into your program by [**method swizzling**].
+Once the program is loaded, XAspect will automatically merge those patches into your program by [**method swizzling**][method swizzling].

 > If you've already known what XAspect is, you could skip the following sections and jump to the [table of contents (the section 'More Information')](#more_information).